zeeshanmcp12/golang/notes.md

 - GC - Garbage collection
   - ...
 - Pointers
+  - Pointer is a reference to the direct memory location, something like this 0xc0000b2008 etc
   - When we create any variable or constant, it gets stored in a location in memory and takes some space into memory.
   - When we call this variable/constant then sometimes it's reference passed on instead of actual value.
   - Why we need pointers: